base-org/web/apps/base-docs/docs/building-with-base/guides/account-abstraction/intro-to-account-abstraction.md

 ## Objectives

-By the end of this lesson you should be able to:
+By the end of this guide you should be able to:

 - Explain how Account Abstraction can improve user experience for onchain apps.
 - Describe the difference between contract accounts and EOAs, the limitations of contract accounts, and how EIP-4337 uses `UserOperation`s to mitigate these limitations.